- Garden / Landscaping / Patio — 226

 5- A Palm Sander

 If you're the type of person who gets very annoyed when they spot any jagged edges on any of your furniture/walls then a sander is a necessity in your toolbox.
 Using it before applying a new paint job for any of the furniture/walls you have at home will give your house an entirely new look because of the huge difference it makes.
 Sanding before applying a layer of paint helps it to stick better and last for a lot longer than if you don’t.
-Depending on the surface you're working with, you'll have to use sandpaper with grit sizes differing from 40 all the way to 400, so check out what type of surface you're working with and what size works best for it before getting to work.
+Depending on the surface you're working with, you'll have to use sandpaper with grit sizes differing from 40 to 400, so check out what type of surface you're working with and what size works best for it before getting to work.

 6-A Handheld Rotary Tool

 A tiny multi-functional tool is one of the greatest investments you can make as they work wonders for any perfectionist.
 If you spot a small spot that needs to be polished, sanded, cut, or even etched, you'd just grab your handheld rotary tool and make quick work of it.
-The batteries inside it can last a really long time as it always finishes the task in no time.
+The batteries inside it can last a long time as it always finishes the task in no time.
 It also helps you get to those tiny places that most tools can’t get to, which allows you to finely detail every part of your house with ease.

 If you're a fan of having the best power tools that pretty much do all the work for you around the house, then you'll need to pay close attention to the list above.
 Homeowners often have to struggle with tedious tasks that could be made a lot easier with the right tools, so it’s essential to add them to your toolkit.
 Some of these tools are constantly being developed and new models being introduced almost every year, so keep an eye out for any technological advancements too.